 Given the title of this article, you might be thinking that the first step in getting to that highly desirable situation is to do some competitor analysis, but while it happens early, you must first create your overall SEO strategy.
 This allows you to plan each element of your SEO to ensure it is the most effective it can be.

-If you need help with planning your SEO or want us to create and fulfill it for you, please get in touch.
+If you need help with planning your SEO or want a professional SEO company to create and fulfill it for you, please get in touch.

 What Is SEO Competitor Analysis?

 You will note that we called it ‘SEO’ competitor analysis because this is not the only competitor analysis that you can undertake.
 Depending on the type of business you are and which niche you operate in, there are other ways you can analyse your competitors.

 One example is that you could visit their premises to see how it is laid out, and how welcoming it is.
 You could also mystery shop them by sending a friend to experience how your competitor treats their customers and the levels of customer service they offer.

 Another analysis might be with regards to their finances by checking their public published financial details.
 The reason we mention these is that you should not just seek to analyse your competitors on one level, such as SEO, but do so for as many as you can.

 As for SEO competitive analysis, it will tell what your competitors are, or are not, doing to boost their rankings.
 The reason it can be done is that any website online is effectively an open book when it comes to SEO.
 After all, if they were not, Google would not be able to crawl, and then assign them a ranking for specific keywords.

 Some of the individual points you want to analyse are:

 More generally you will want to determine which pages on their website are the strongest, and more importantly, why they are so.
 You also need to assess what your competitors’ strengths and weaknesses are, so that you, 1) Take advantage of their weaknesses, and 2) Optimise the best you can to compete against their strengths.